rse-council/researchsoftware.org/README.md

 # Interim maintainer

 Governance for this repository is still under construction.
-In the meantime, @sdruskat will be able to do maintenance work.
+In the meantime, [@sdruskat](https://github.com/sdruskat/) will be able to do maintenance work.
+Please open a new issue and @-mention him in it.